turbofish-org/orga/docs/concurrency.md

 This may be acceptable since it is bounded by the number of mempool workers (e.g. 16) and not unlimited, so has a limited impact in denial-of-service attacks.
 However, a possible solution is to require the account to have a balance of at least `N * fee_amount` to pass the fee check, so that a separate fee can be paid for each conflicting transaction.

+##### Read/Write Key Sets

+Since at this step we are seeing transactions for the first time, we don't necessarily yet know the read and write keys which we will need for scheduling or correlation.
+However, there are a few strategies that let us figure these out:

+- *Run-first* - If we just start executing the transition, we can simply run it first with no knowledge of the reads and writes, then at the end we will know the full sets of keys.
+This limits our ability to schedule transitions at the `CheckTx` step but has the benefit of simplicity since the developer doesn't have to write any code other than their core logic.
+- *Derive in framework* - A different strategy is to require application developers to write a function which inspects the transition data and cheaply derives the expected write keys, or a superset of them.
+For example, a payment from Alice to Bob can cheaply derive the read and write sets which will both be Alice's account key and Bob's account key.
+This may be harder in some types of transactions but makes scheduling easier.
+- *Conflict detection* - Another method is to proceed with running the transition, and on each read and write operation check against other workers to detect conflicts mid-execution.
+On detection of a conflict, we may need to halt execution and start again on the relevant worker which we conflicted with, adding some cost but possibly giving us a net-reduction in wasted work.

 ##### Result Cache

 As we process these transactions and we flush their state changes to mempool states, we can persist their sets of read keys and their side-effects to the state (a map of written keys and values).

 Later, when we see the same transactions during block processing (`DeliverTx`), we will read from this result cache for concurrency scheduling, and also to possibly replay the writes if none of the read dependencies have been written to.

+#### `BeginBlock`, `DeliverTx`, `EndBlock`

+This is the block verification cycle.

+Our system will start processing the block by first preparing a new working state based on the most recently committed state (e.g. without the mempool transitions).

+When processing the block, any tasks for the beginning of the block can be treated as individual transitions, then all of the `DeliverTx` transactions, then finally any tasks for the end of the block.
+This ordered queue will run based on our concurrency rules, scheduled since now we must guarantee that these transitions run deterministically.
+The scheduling algorithm is described in the *Scheduling Algorithm* section below.

+#### `Commit`

+After processing the transitions for a block cycle, we can commit the changes by flushing all writes to a backing store and computing the new state hash.

+A possible throughput optimization here is to compute the new state hash before writing to disk, since then we block the consensus process for the lowest possible amount of time.
+The disk writes can happen in a background thread concurrently after sending the ABCI response as we wait for the next block cycle.